 The Speedball oblique pen pictured below is one of the most popular on the market because it’s cost-effective and easily accessible.
 It can also be used by both left- and right-handed writers.

-If the Speedball oblique is truly all that is available to you, then I’d begrudgingly recommend using it.
+If the Speedball oblique is truly all that is available to you, then I’d (very) begrudgingly endorse using it.
 However, there are a couple of issues with using this pen, which you can read more about in this blog post.
 To sum it up:

 - The plastic flange has a very upright orientation.
 Because of this, your nib has to be positioned at a severe upright angle in relation to the paper.
 That can cause a lot of difficulty while writing because the nib will more than likely catch on your paper!

-- The flange also causes nibs to protrude too far past the midline of the pen (to see what I mean, read the About Oblique Pen Holders post or see the photo below).
+- The flange also causes nibs to protrude too far past the midline of the pen.
 This makes it more difficult to achieve that nice, right-leaning angle.

 You don’t have to be super-picky about oblique calligraphy pens — honestly, the most important thing is that they have a brass or metal flange that tightly hugs your nib of choice.
 Unfortunately, that means that, unlike straight pens, you probably won’t be able to use one pen for all nibs (though, in some cases, oblique pens can be adjusted).
 If you’re on a budget, you might think about buying one oblique pen that is fitted for your favorite nib.
 To be honest, I have several oblique pens that are fitted for virtually every nib I own, yet I find myself using the Brause EF66 oblique pen for 98% of my projects that require using an oblique pen, like the Janet Style envelope below.